Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/aws_console.rst

 	Description -> "Role for Lightning cloud permissions"

 Congrats!
-You now successfully added the set pf permissions needed for lightning to create a cluster.
+You now successfully added the set up permissions needed for lightning to create a cluster.

 ------